ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 ### DDEV addons

-- [ddev-vite-sidecar](https://github.com/s2b/ddev-vite-sidecar) is a simple addon for zero-config integration of Vite into your DDEV projects.
+- [ddev-vite-sidecar](https://github.com/s2b/ddev-vite-sidecar) is a simple addon for (almost) zero-config integration of Vite into your DDEV projects.
 The Vite development server is exposed as a https://vite.* subdomain to your project's main domain, which means that no ports need to be exposed to the host system.

 - Kudos to torenware, who created the first ever DDEV addon for Vite, [ddev-viteserve](https://github.com/torenware/ddev-viteserve).
 It's currently not maintained.